 GLA is usually obtained from dietary food supplements of evening primrose oil, borage (starflower) oil or blackcurrant seed oil.

-Adding as many foods for hair growth as you can from the list above should definitely help.
+Unfortunately, no. But adding as many foods for hair growth as you can from the list above can only help.

-To do that, you’ll probably need to try some other ideas as well:
+new hair all on their own.
+To do that, you’ll probably need to try some other ideas as well.

 Like this page?